Sometimes you look at your own website and wonder, Is this a good site?

-We got to discussing the phone number and the client mentioned that they had changed that phone number a while back.
+We discussed the phone number, and the client mentioned that they had changed that phone number a while back.

 It was one digit off.

-You can imagine the client’s reaction when informed them what the phone number on the site is.
+You can imagine the client’s reaction when I informed them what the site’s phone number was.

-It is easy to forget to audit something as simple as the phone number when you are in the midst of increasingly complex website optimizations.
+It is easy to forget to audit something as simple as the phone number amid increasingly complex website optimizations.

-That’s why it is important to always take a step back from time to time and test things and talk to your client to make sure that your implementations are working correctly everywhere.
+That’s why it is essential always to take a step back, test things, and talk to your client to make sure that your implementations are working correctly everywhere.

-43. Are the Right GSC/GA Accounts Linked Properly?
+43. Are the Right GSC/GA Accounts Linked?
+Are they Linked Correctly?

-You wouldn’t believe how often this has come up when I took over a website.
-I looked at their GSC or GA accounts, and they were not properly reporting or otherwise working.
+You wouldn’t believe how often this had come up when I took over a website.
+I looked at their GSC or GA accounts, and they were not correctly reporting or otherwise working.

-Turns out that at some point, the GA or GSC account had been switched to another account, and no one bothered to update the website accordingly.
-Or, some other strange scenario.
+It turns out that the GA or GSC account had been switched to another account at some point, and no one bothered to update the website accordingly.
+Or some other strange scenario.

-This is why it is doubly important to always check on the GSC and GA accounts and make sure that the site has the proper profiles implemented.
+This is why it is doubly vital to always check on the GSC and GA accounts.
+Make sure that the site has the proper profiles implemented.

 It is important to note that much longer URLs can lead to user experience issues.